SaysVed/MERN-Stack-Project/README.md

 # MERN-Stack-Project
 This repository contains my Summer Training Project which I learnt in MERN Stack with CipherSchools.
-I have developed a n affiliate marketing page using react for the frontend, node express for the server, and mongoDB for database.
+I have developed an affiliate marketing page using react for the frontend, node express for the server, and mongoDB for database.